 Sporting Clays for Dyslexia

-Sporting Clays for Dyslexia is an annual volunteer-run event founded by alumnus John Curtis Fisher ('00) as a way to raise awareness of dyslexia.
+An annual volunteer-run event founded by alumnus John Curtis Fisher ('00) as a way to raise awareness of dyslexia.

 All experience levels are welcome.
 Join other Schenck School alumni and friends at this event at Blalock Lakes!